pseudonym42/Snippets-in-C/Modern C exercises/README.md

-This folder contains various implementations I wrote (or copied from elsewhere) to solve challenges from "Modern C" book written by Jens Gustedt.
+This folder contains code for challenges from "Modern C" book written by Jens Gustedt.

-All code written here is just my attempt to understand how to write C code.